GabeStah/dgraph-twitter-clone/tutorial/content/_index.md

 serialization.response = new this(processed);
 ```

-This illustrates the importance of defining `BaseModel` as a generic `BaseModel<T>` type, so we can retrieve information about generic instance types that inherit from `BaseModel<T>`, but without knowing anything more about them.
+This illustrates the importance of defining `BaseModel<T>` as a generic type, so we can retrieve information about generic instance types that inherit from `BaseModel<T>`, but without knowing anything more about them.
 As we'll soon see, when we invoke the `Tweet.create()` method, the `BaseModel<T>.create()` method recognizes it is a type `Tweet` and populates fields like `className`.

-We're also using a common pattern you'll see throughout the app, in which we create a `Serialization` instance and return a `Promise<Serialization>` so that other logic throughout the app can evaluate the different properties of the returned `Serialization` and perform futher actions.
+We're also using a common pattern you'll see throughout the app, in which we create a `Serialization` instance and return a `Promise<Serialization>` so that other logic throughout the app can evaluate the different properties of the returned `Serialization` and perform further actions.

 You may also notice the `BaseModel.upsert<T>()` method looks _suspiciously_ similar to the `BaseModel.create<T>()` method.